hilmarx/parcel-smart-contract/README.md

 7).
 ETH address
 - added hardcoded ETH address for transfer function if token address is ETH then it should pay in eth token.

+8).
+Multiple Execute AllowanceTransfer
+- `multiExecuteAllowanceTransfer` is function in a contract that wraps `executeAllowanceTransfer` in a for loop.
+It is like Batch Call of `executeAllowanceTransfer` which is call by `gelato`.
+- In this function there is one params called bytes[] which is not possible without `pragma experimental ABIEncoderV2;`.
+So added in Line.No: 2.